jakeswenson/BitBetter/README.md

 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.cert -days 36500 -outform DER
 ```

+### Signing licesnses

+I leave this up to the reader.
+They're just JSON files, with a signature section.
+All the code is open source.
+I'll add a tool in the future to just do it for you.

+# Questions (you might have?)

 ## But why?
 Its open source?

 Yes, bitwarden is great.
 If I didn't care about it i wouldn't be doing this.